How-to: Transition from Evernote Basic, Plus or Premium to Evernote Business

 Personal notebooks are owned by each individual, and when they leave your company, the contents of their personal notebooks will leave with them.
 Personal notebooks cannot be shared with your entire business.
 Personal notebooks include all the notebooks created when you previously used Evernote Basic, Plus, or Premium before joining an Evernote Business account.

-After joining an Evernote Business account, when you create a new note, notebook, or tag, you can choose whether to create it as personal or business.
 You can switch between viewing business and personal notes, notebooks, and tags on the sidebar or using the toggle at the top of the notes, notebooks, and tags screens.

 Business trash - When a team member deletes a note from a business notebook, to prevent unintentional data loss Evernote Business doesn’t automatically erase them.
 Instead, it puts them in the business trash.
 Only a company’s admin can erase and restore notes that are in the business trash, and they do this via the Admin Console.

 Spaces, in Evernote Business, are a great way for teams to view everything that everyone is working on.
 From What's New area, you can get an overview of recent note activity within your team.
 From the Pinned Notes area, you'll have quick access to frequently accessed and important notes.

 If you’re the company’s admin, you’re able to manage your team’s Evernote Business account from the Admin Console.
 The Admin Console includes settings for people, spaces, notebooks, tags, billing information, and so on.
 You can also manage your company’s business trash from the Admin Console.
 We’ll explore more about the Admin Console later in this guide.